fico-xpress/BikeRebalancingProblem/README.md

 3 solution methods is applied, and how.

 Furthermore, there are two helper files:
 1. DataFrame.h, for common data operations comparable to Pandas in Python
 2. BrpUtils.h, which contains some functions that all 6 of the problem-files call.
         These include data-reading and data-writing operations, numerical operations, etc.

 Finally, there are the Makefiles to compile the .cpp code

+The data that was used in this project is open-source data as provided by Transport for London.
+The raw trips data can be downloaded from [here](https://cycling.data.tfl.gov.uk/) and the station location coordinates can be retrieved from [here](https://tfl.gov.uk/tfl/syndication/feeds/cycle-hire/livecyclehireupdates.xml).
+The raw data was processed by the script `get_and_preprocess_data.py`, which can can be found in the `/data_in/` folder, along with the processed data files.